How to become more intelligent? The great debate on intelligence is a long and complicated one.

 The History of Neurogenesis Explained

 Not long ago, the prevailing opinion among scientists on growing new brain cells was that it simply was not possible.
-Till this day, there is a common misconception that we are born with only a set number of neurons (brain cells) and from that point on, we only lose neurons as we age.
-This is true to an extent because we do lose neurons as we age and most parts of the human brain don’t grow new cells.
-However, a bold scientist discovered something truly miraculous: mammalian creatures can grow new brain cells.
+To this day, there is a common misconception that we are born with only a set number of neurons (brain cells) and from that point on, we only lose neurons as we age.

 During the 1970s, Michael Kaplan was conducting research on baby rats and how they grew brain cells.
 But what he discovered after years of research into the neuroscience of their brains was that the rats were actually growing new brain cells.
-Now, how could this happen?
-For years, scientists had a firm belief that mammalian animals could not reproduce their brain cells.

 But that’s where Kaplan’s research got interesting — he found out that it’s not the mature brain cells replicating.
 Instead, it’s the neural stem cells in your brain that turn into new brain cells.
-These special type of cells remain in your brain your entire life, meaning you are technically capable of forming new brain cells throughout your entire life.

 Till the 1990s, Kaplan had published 19 scientific papers on his findings, but the scientific community didn’t agree on the fact that neurogenesis was indeed possible.
 During that time, the psychological world was asking how exactly we get brain cells to grow and then stop them from dying off.